rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   #### Get started with TQL<br>

-  To create a query by using TQL, you must create a MATCH statement, which is similar to a Select statement in SQL.
+  To create a query by using TQL, you must create a MATCH statement, which is similar to a Select statement in SQL.<br>
   For example, `MATCH (software:SOFTWARE_RELEASE) RETURN software`<br>
-  You append the MATCH statement as a query parameter to the TQL endpoint `https://v6.technopedia.com/tql` <br>
+  You append the MATCH query statement as a query parameter to the TQL endpoint.<br>
   For example, `https://v6.technopedia.com/tql?q=<MATCH query statement>`
   <br>